PKboon/ReactListingsApp/README.md

 # learning-react

- React 18, Redux 9, React Router 6, Vite, Tailwind, Zod
+Learning React 18 Redux 9, and React Router 6.
+The code base is provided by [Cosden Solutions](https://cosden.solutions/project-react).

+This repo focuses on React implementation only, no database connection.